Staff frequently asked questions

 The actual amount deducted will be proportional to the amount earned each fortnight and is calculated automatically by the payroll system.
 Staff whose earnings vary from fortnight to fortnight will find that the deduction varies accordingly.
 Staff do not need to specify the discounted rate as it will be applied automatically when payroll deductions begin after they register.
 They will need to register for a LTH permit by clicking the Parking Permit Deduction Authority link in Āku Mahi.

-What will paid parking income be used for?
+What is paid parking income be used for?

-The income from paid parking will cover the cost of parking provision (land leases, maintenance and depreciation) and encourage a move towards more sustainable transport options.
-It is intended that after the cost of the initial capital outlay is recouped, funds will be available for supporting a variety of more sustainable transport modes and initiatives.
+The income from paid parking covers the cost of parking provision (land leases, maintenance and depreciation) and encourages a move towards more sustainable transport options.

 Where can I park?